An autoencoder for heterotic orbifolds with arbitrary geometry: Optimizing an autoencoder for heterotic orbifolds

 The results of the previous section do not suffice to identify the best configuration.
 We use now a much larger dataset with 1,260,000 \Z8 and \Z{12} orbifold models, split as before in a $\nicefrac23$ training and $\nicefrac13$ validation set.
 We consider autoencoder configurations based on our vanilla proposal, table~\ref{tab:vanilla}, with the following modifications: \begin{itemize} \item include a pair of 1620-dimensional hidden layers next to the input and output layers as a means to improve the accuracy of the NN~\cite{DBLP:journals/corr/abs-1901-00434}; \item instead of the ``default values'' of the vanilla configuration, we use the selection of the best activation functions (Leaky-RELU and CELU), error functions (CE and MSE), and optimizers (Adam, AdamW and Adamax), and test the performance of the resulting combinations. \end{itemize} The size of the newly included hidden layers has been tested for best performance.

 Given these specifications, we let once more our NN run over 1,000 epochs with each of the proposed configurations.
 In order to better compare the performance, now we compute the accuracy and loss in both the training set and the validation set.
 Our results are displayed in figures~\ref{fig:accuracyForCombinations} and~\ref{fig:lossForCombinations}.
 We first note the stability of our autoencoder configurations as they all perform similarly in both the training and validation sets.
-Further, from the evolution of the accuracy of our NN shown in figure~\ref{fig:accuracyForCombinations} we see that the most accurate configurations always include Leaky-ReLU~\cite{maas2013rectifier} as activation function\footnote{One remarkable result is that, even though smooth functions are usually favored in deep NN~\cite{hayou2019impact, klambauer2017self}, our benchmarking process showed that Leaky-ReLU is the most efficient activation function for this particular task, leaving the exponential-linear-unit family of functions below by at least 5\% in accuracy after epoch 200.} and CE as error function.
+Further, from the evolution of the accuracy of our NN shown in figure~\ref{fig:accuracyForCombinations} we see that the most accurate configurations always include Leaky-ReLU~\cite{maas2013rectifier} as activation function\footnote{We remark that, even though smooth functions are usually favored in deep NN~\cite{hayou2019impact, klambauer2017self}, our benchmarking process showed that Leaky-ReLU is the most efficient activation function for this particular task, leaving the exponential-linear-unit family of functions below by at least 5\% in accuracy after epoch 200.
+This seems compatible with previous findings that favor somewhat rectifying neurons when sparse data is analyzed~\cite{pmlr-v15-glorot11a}.} and CE as error function.
 All variations of Adam optimizer perform very well.
 Including the evaluation of the loss from figure~\ref{fig:lossForCombinations}, we find that the combination of activation, error and optimizer functions and the architecture presented in table~\ref{tab:finalconfig}, together with the other NN parameters of the vanilla configuration of table~\ref{tab:vanilla}, lead to the best autoencoder configuration.
 Further, this configuration takes the most optimal computation time.\footnote{The evaluation for each configuration took up to 30 hours on a computer with an Intel Core i9-10900K CPU, 32 GB DDR4 RAM, and Nvidia Quadro P620 GPU (2 GB DDR5, 512 CUDA cores).}